Information Privacy & Security: Quick Reference Guide

 - Be vigilant for phishing and other social engineering schemes — https://phishing.stanford.edu

 - Report lost or stolen devices to the University Privacy Office — https://privacy.stanford.edu

 - Be familiar with security policies and HIPAA regulations — https://security.stanford.edu

-- Use MedSecureSend or “Secure:” in subject line to send High Risk Data via email — https://irt.stanford.edu/security/mss.html, https://secureemail.stanford.edu
+- Use MedSecureSend to send High Risk Data files, or type “Secure:” in the subject line to send High Risk Data via email — https://irt.stanford.edu/security/mss.html, https://secureemail.stanford.edu

 - Use Medicine Box for PHI data storage and collaboration — https://med.stanford.edu/box.html

 Department Management: Director of Finance and Administration (and/or designee) Responsibilities

 Perform periodic monitoring and oversight to ensure faculty and staff roles and responsibilites are performed in compliance with policies and regulations.